 - Now place down the last layer uncooked lasagna noodles lengthwise in the pan.
 Break a few in half, if needed, to complete a layer.

 - Cover the last layer of uncooked lasagna noodles with a layer of red sauce that covers all the noodles.
 (You may have approx. 2 cups of red sauce left over, store in the fridge or freeze for another recipe.)
 Or if you are like us, you may wish to serve the lasagna with an additional side of sauce.

-- Cover the pan with foil and place in the oven.
+- Cover the pan tightly with foil and place in the oven.
 Put a cookie sheet on the rack below the pan in order to catch bubble overs.
 Bake for 35 minutes.

 - After 35 minutes, carefully remove the foil.
 Bake uncovered for another 15 minutes.